thubZai/thubZai.github.io/_pages/about.md

 🌟People like Andrew Ng, Aleksa Gordić, Andrej Karpathy, Yann LeCun, Lex Fridman and so many moree!

 ### **Beyond ML**
-📚Books like Eat That Frog!, The Alchemist, Ikigai, Atomic Habits.
+📚Books like Eat That Frog!, The Alchemist, Ikigai and Atomic Habits.
 🎥Channels like Kurzgesagt, StarTalk, TED, Discover Connection, Veritasium and The Bright Side.
 🌟People like Ratan Tata, Lionel Messi, Stephen Hawking, MS Dhoni, Arijit Singh, Carl Sagan and so many moree!